-THE INTERN: The American Action Forum's PGPF Fiscal intern will work in the financial services policy issue area providing research assistance, attending events on Capitol Hill and at other institutions, supporting events execution at AAF, and working on a semester-long project.
-An example of a previous project is tracking cash flows and debt management in the daily Treasury statement.
+THE INTERN: The American Action Forum's PGPF Fiscal intern will work in the fiscal policy issue area providing research assistance, attending events on Capitol Hill and at other institutions, supporting events execution at AAF, and working on a semester-long project.
+Example projects include examining and evaluating global tax trends and the impact of tax policy on domestic investment.

-THE ORGANIZATION: The Bipartisan Policy Center (BPC) drives principled solutions through rigorous analysis, reasoned negotiation, and respectful dialogue.
-Founded in 2007 by former Senate Majority Leaders Howard Baker, Tom Daschle, Bob Dole and George Mitchell, the BPC combines politically-balanced policymaking with strong, proactive advocacy and outreach.
-As the only Washington, DC-based think tank that actively promotes bipartisanship, the BPC works to address the key challenges facing the nation.
+THE ORGANIZATION: The Bipartisan Policy Center (BPC) is a non-profit organization that combines the best ideas from both parties to promote health, security, and opportunity for all Americans.
+Founded in 2007 by former Senate Majority Leaders Howard Baker, Tom Daschle, Bob Dole and George Mitchel, BPC drives principled and politically viable policy solutions through the power of rigorous analysis, painstaking negotiation, and aggressive advocacy.
+As the only Washington, DC-based think tank that actively promotes bipartisanship, BPC works to address the key challenges facing the nation.

 THE ORGANIZATION: The Brookings Institution is a private nonprofit organization devoted to independent research and innovative policy solutions.
 For 100 years, Brookings has analyzed current and emerging issues and produced new ideas that matter for the nation and the world.